Multi-Hop Fact Checking of Political Claims: Annotation Process

 We used the PolitiFact API to retrieve the articles, along with the source pages used in the article, the claim and the author of the claim.
 For each article we performed the annotation process as follows:

-\begin{enumerate}[noitemsep] \item{Reading the claim and the article.} \item{Picking the evidence sentences from the corresponding PolitiFact article.
+\begin{enumerate}[nosep] \item{Reading the claim and the article.} \item{Picking the evidence sentences from the corresponding PolitiFact article.
 These sentences should sum up the whole article while providing as much evidence as possible.} \item{Deciding on the veracity label.} \item{Going to each relevant url and checking whether it contains the equivalent textual evidence.} \end{enumerate}

-In Step 2, we retrieved chains of sentences, where each sentence follows from the previous one and together they constitute enough evidence to verify the claim and provide an explanation for it.
+In Step 2, we retrieved evidence sentences sentences, where each sentence follows from the previous one and together they constitute enough evidence to verify the claim and provide an explanation for it.

 In Step 4, we wanted to examine how often the evidence can be retrieved from external sources, i.e. not relying on PolitiFact articles.
 However, we have not gathered enough data to carry out a reliable evaluation of this and thus left the idea for future work.